-ADDITIONAL INFORMATION: The agent has contacted the City of Craig and the Alaska Department of Fish and Game to inquire about other potential permit requirements.
+ADDITIONAL INFORMATION: The applicant has contacted the City of Craig and the Alaska Department of Environmental Conservation to inquire about other potential permit requirements.

 APPLICANT PROPOSED MITIGATION: The applicant proposes the following mitigation measures to avoid, minimize, and compensate for impacts to waters of the United States from activities involving discharges of dredged or fill material.